wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/powerapp-design-model-driven-apps/includes/3-create-a-model-driven-app.md

 ## Publish your app
 On the App Designer toolbar, select **Publish**.

-After publishing the app it's ready for you to run or share with others.
+After you publish the app, it's ready for you to run or share with others.

 ![Simple account entity app](../media/accounts-quickstart-app.png)